swiatwrazen/bitdoze-astro-theme/README.md

-# Bitdoze Astro Blog Theme
+# Świat Wrażeń Website

-A modern, responsive blog theme for Astro with support for tags, categories, and series.
-This theme is designed to be fast, SEO-friendly, and easy to customize.
+A modern marketing site for Świat Wrażeń built with Astro.
+The project includes a landing page, service catalog, blog, full-text search, structured data, and bespoke components tailored to the brand.

 ## Features